-Linux and Unix printf command
+Linux printf command

 printf prints a formatted string to the standard output.
 Its roots are in the C programming language, which uses a function by the same name.
 It is a handy way to produce precisely-formatted output from numerical or textual arguments.

 printf FORMAT [ARGUMENT]...

 |FORMAT||FORMAT controls the output, and defines the way that the ARGUMENTs will be expressed in the output.
 See the Format section, below.|